sageteamorg/django-sage-painless/README.md

 ## Usage

-To generate an Django app you just need a diagram in JSON format. diagram is a json file that contains information about database tables.
+To generate a Django app you just need a diagram in JSON format. diagram is a json file that contains information about database tables.

 [Diagram examples](sage_painless/docs/diagrams)